customerio/customerio-reactnative/README.md

 This SDK supports [rich push notifications](https://customer.io/docs/sdk/react-native/rich-push/) using Firebase (for Android) and either Firebase or APNs (for iOS).
 Follow our [push setup guide](https://customer.io/docs/sdk/react-native/push/) to configure your project for push.

-After `CustomerIO.initialize`, iOS `UIScene` hosts on a React Native version that exposes scene-based `Linking` receive Customer.io push, in-app, and inbox destinations through React Native's standard `Linking` API.
+After initializing through the React Native `CustomerIO.initialize` API, iOS `UIScene` hosts on a React Native version that exposes scene-based `Linking` receive Customer.io push, in-app, and inbox destinations through React Native's standard `Linking` API.
 Register the app's `Linking` URL listener before initializing Customer.io.
 That listener owns the routing decision: navigate destinations your app handles, and use the app's normal external-browser path for other HTTP(S) destinations.
 React Native's native URL event has no handled result that the SDK can use for this decision, so a destination published without a listener is dropped rather than opened externally, which would risk duplicate navigation.
-Older React Native versions and AppDelegate-only hosts keep their existing deep-link integration.
+Natively initialized hosts, including Expo config-plugin integrations, keep their existing integration until that integration installs the callback.
+Older React Native versions and AppDelegate-only hosts also keep their existing deep-link integration.

 This integration applies after the host has adopted React Native's UIScene lifecycle; the plugin does not replace React Native's root application lifecycle.

 This release's compatibility scope is one simultaneous window scene.
-Multiple simultaneous React Native window scenes are not supported; hosts enabling them retain responsibility for scene-to-bridge mapping and window-specific routing.
+Multiple simultaneous React Native window scenes are not supported.
+React Native's URL notification is process-wide, so SDK-published destinations may reach every connected React Native instance rather than one selected window.

 ---